KernelFreeze/random_id/README.md

 # RandomId

 Provides a lazy iterator that generates IDs in a random order using the FPE algorithm.
-This is useful for generating IDs that are not sequential, but are unique.
+It allows to generate IDs that are not sequential but are unique.

 ## Usage